Campaign Aims and Messages

 This campaign is therefore about making protest votes clear beyond dispute, to make this process indefensible, and so end this scandal in UK democracy.

 The message to the Electoral Commission

 Revise your advice to Returning Officers.

-The clear votes for NONE in 2015 have now made it indefensible for you to continue to advise Returning Officers to dismiss protest votes as 'voter intention uncertain'.
+The clear votes for NONE since 2015 are making it indefensible for you to continue to advise Returning Officers to dismiss protest votes as 'voter intention uncertain'.